joie-zhang/joie-zhang.github.io/_news/aitt.md

 related_posts: false
 ---

-Organized and went on AI TigerTrek!
-We visited and had Q&A's at OpenAI, Google, Anthropic, Center for AI Safety, and more!
+Organized and went on AI TigerTrek.
+We visited and had Q&A's at OpenAI, Google, Anthropic, Center for AI Safety, and more.